Animal Care Facility Program

 Animal Care Program

-The Animal Care Program currently has 824 licensed commercial breeders and 2,111 total ACFA licensees (which also includes boarding kennels, shelters, dealers and pet stores.)
+The Animal Care Facility Program currently has 2,100 total licensees (which includes breeding kennels, boarding kennels, shelters, dealers and pet stores).

-Since 2009, animal care inspectors have rescued more than 6,100 dogs from substandard facilities and the work continues through the dedication of field staff and public participation in Operation Bark Alert.
+Since 2009, animal health officers have taken steps to investigate allegations of unlicensed facilities through the dedication of field staff and public participation in Operation Bark Alert.

-The Animal Care Program is staffed by fourteen field staff located throughout the state that balance their schedule with routine inspections, complaints, inquiries into unlicensed facilities and educating licensees and the public on adequate care for animals.
-The program is located within the Division of Animal Health, and inspectors must maintain a general knowledge of all animals for other duties that are assigned.
+The Animal Care Facility Program is staffed by fourteen field staff and two field veterinarians located throughout the state that balance their schedule with routine inspections, investigation of complaints, inquiries into unlicensed facilities and educating licensees and the public on animal husbandry expectations under the animal care program.

-Regulatory standards are defined under 2 CSR 30-9.010 through 2 CSR 30-9.030, a 21-page document that articulates everything from the number of times that animals must be fed and watered to materials that are acceptable for animal collars.
-Animal Care staff meet throughout the year for policy and training sessions to ensure that the regulations are strictly interpreted and fairly enforced.
+Regulatory standards are defined under 2 CSR 30-9.010 through 2 CSR 30-9.030.
+Animal Care Facility staff meet throughout the year for policy and training sessions to ensure that the regulations are strictly interpreted and fairly and consistently enforced.

 Operation Bark Alert